MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

 Linking the workflow to the database
 ------------------------------------

-You'll first need to create an all access token for the workflow to use.
+You'll first need to create an all-access token for the workflow to use.
 From the InfluxDB UI (web interface):

 - Navigate to :octicon:`upload` **Load Data > API Tokens** using the left navigation bar.